Economic impact of Poka-Bache Connector Trail discussed

 “It was a safe way to get into town and not have the hazards of the road traffic,” she said.

-As the leaders spoke Tuesday outside Parkview Family YMCA, 10001 Dawsons Creek Blvd., trail users dog-walked, ran and biked by them.
-Students from Purdue Fort Wayne's Department of Economics and Finance helped with the economic study, which is available at nircc.com/poka-bache-connector.html.
+As the leaders spoke Oct.
+25 outside Parkview Family YMCA, 10001 Dawsons Creek Blvd., trail users walked dogs, ran and biked by them.
+Students from Purdue Fort Wayne’s Department of Economics and Finance helped with the economic study, which is available at nircc.com/poka-bache-connector.html.

 .